A Quick Guide to What’s Cool and Fun in Paia and Haiku, Maui (updated 2021)

 Paia area eateries

-Paia Fish House – a classic fish shop, good portions and reasonably priced seafood specialty dishes
+Paia Fish market – A destination on its own with this classic fish shop, good portions and reasonably priced seafood specialty dishes

-Flatbread Company – pizza done well with locally sourced ingredients
+Flatbread Company – pizza done well with locally sourced ingredients, Paia flatbread is a local favorite and must visit to enjoy their delicious flat breads.

 Mamas Fish House – a legendary seafood and fish establishment with fine dining services and amazing food and setting